zyedidia/micro/runtime/help/copypaste.md

 should first disable line numbers and diff indicators (turn off the `ruler` and `diffgutter` options), otherwise they might be part of your selection and copied.

-## Recommendations

-The recommended method of copying is the following:

-* If you are not working over SSH, use the micro keybinding (Ctrl-c by default) to perform copies.
-If on Linux, install `xclip` or `xsel` beforehand.

-* If you are working over SSH, use the terminal keybinding (Ctrl-Shift-c or Command-c) to perform copies.
-You must first disable the `mouse` option to perform a terminal selection, and you may wish to disable line numbers and diff indicators (`ruler` and `diffgutter` options) and close other splits.
-This method will only be able to copy characters that are displayed on the screen (you will not be able to copy more than one page's worth of characters).